Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 is Apple.java

-, the template renders to.
+, the template renders to:

 vim $(find . -name 'Apple.java' | head -1)

-, so if no target
+If no target

 vim $(find . -name 'README.md' | head -1)